 “I started Transcendental Meditation in 1973 and have not missed a single meditation ever since.
 Twice a day, every day.
 It has given me effortless access to unlimited reserves of energy, creativity and happiness deep within.
 This level of life is sometimes called ‘pure consciousness’ — it is a treasury.
 And this level of life is deep within us all,” Hollywood director David Lynch says in a statement (David Lynch Foundation).

 Another way to get some rest, as well as creative stimulation, is by walking.
-Steve Jobs is famous for his walking-meetings.
+Steve Jobs is famous for his walking meetings.
 You might think lying down on your bed doing nothing is the best way to take a break.
 But a study by researchers from Stanford University advises the opposite — walk rather than sit.
 You don’t even have to walk outside.
 A simple treadmill schedule will be good enough.
-As long as you keep the feet moving, you should feel ideas flow into the mind.
+As long as you keep your feet moving, you should feel ideas flow into your mind.

 The study found that “walking indoors or outdoors similarly boosted creative inspiration.
 The act of walking itself, and not the environment, was the main factor.
 Across the board, creativity levels were consistently and significantly higher for those walking compared to those sitting,” according to Stanford News.